Yukeshwar/Midterm/README.md

 # p5.js Template

 This is a README file that can be used to describe and document your assignment.

-Milestone 2
-Project: Kanye West's My Beautiful Dark Twisted Fantasy
+Project: Kanye West's My Beautiful Dark Twisted Fantasy Milestone 3:

-Milestone 3:

-What I’ve Done This Week:
+What I’ve Done This Week

 This week, I completed the main functionality of the project, focusing on creating smooth and visually appealing transitions between images.
 I refined the code to ensure each image transition flows seamlessly into the next using time-based logic.
-Additionally, I tested the project on different screen sizes to ensure it looks good and scales correctly.
+I also added keyboard interactivity to make the project more engaging and tested the project on different screen sizes to ensure it looks good and scales correctly.

-Description of Final Interactivity and Time-Based Logic:
+Description of Final Interactivity and Time-Based Logic

-The project uses time-based transitions to create a continuous loop of images that fade smoothly from one to the next.
+* The project uses time-based transitions to create a continuous loop of images that fade smoothly from one to the next.

-The images transition using a crossfade effect, where the alpha (transparency) value of the current image decreases while the next image's alpha value increases.
+* The images transition using a crossfade effect, where the alpha (transparency) value of the current image decreases while the next image's alpha value increases.
 This ensures a fluid and seamless visual experience.

-The full album cover remains as a static background, while the center images change dynamically, giving the effect of evolving visuals over time.
+* The full album cover remains as a static background, while the center images change dynamically, giving the effect of evolving visuals over time.
+* Keyboard Interactivity: Users can influence the transitions with the following keys:
+    * 'N' Key: Skips to the next image immediately.
+    * 'S' Key: Slows down the transition speed.
+    * 'F' Key: Speeds up the transition speed.

-The code is optimised for responsiveness, with the canvas and images automatically resizing to fit the window.
+* The code is optimised for responsiveness, with the canvas and images automatically resizing to fit the window.

-Visuals: Images, Drawings, Sketches:
+Visuals: Images, Drawings, Sketches

-Album Cover: A full static background image of the album cover.
+* Album Cover: A full static background image of the album cover.

-Center Images: A series of 10 images that transition in the center, creating a dynamic focal point.
+* Center Images: A series of 10 images that transition in the center, creating a dynamic focal point.

-(I have included all the images )
+(I have included all the images.)

 Milestone 2: